PicnicSupermarket/error-prone-support/testng-junit-migrator/README.md

 1. Run the TestNG tests and count the number of completed tests.
 2. Add the required `JUnit` dependencies to your `pom.xml`.
-3. Run the `testng-to-junit` migration by invoking the script.
+3. Run the `testng-to-junit` migration.
 4. Run the migrated JUnit tests and count the number of completed tests.
 5. Display the difference in the amount of completed tests.

-### Picnic Specific
+### Picnic specific
 The `PicnicSupermarket/picnic-scratch` repository contains a helper script `java-platform/testng-junit-migration.sh` that migrates some more Picnic-specific code.
 This should be executed _before_ starting the actual migration.

+Continue with performing the actual migration [here](#run-the-migration).
-When the migration is done, make sure to run the `picnic-shared-tools/patch.sh` script.
+Afterwards, run the `./picnic-shared-tools/patch.sh` script.

+Now you are done! 🤘🚀

 ### Migration code example